Telnet vs. SSH: How Is SSH Different From Telnet?

 Telnet requires a server application on the remote system you want to manage, and the client application installed on the local machine.

-Telnet uses the TCP protocol and port 23 to establish a connection with a remote system.
+Telnet uses TCP port 23 to establish a connection with a remote system.
 This system then acts as a Telnet server and can receive commands.
 Commands are sent using the NVT (Network Virtual Terminal) format, received and interpreted by the server, and sent to the appropriate application.

 SSH

-SSH starts by establishing a secure connection to the server through port 22 (although you can change the port number).
-With key-based authentication, after the client verifies the server, a session key is generated and sent to both client and the server.
+SSH establishes a secure connection to the server on port 22 (which you can change).
+With key-based authentication, after the client verifies the server, a session key is generated and sent to both the client and the server.
 This key encrypts the traffic for the ongoing session.

-Finally, the server verifies the client using an SSH key pair generated.
+Finally, the server verifies the client using an SSH key pair generated by the client.
 Once the client is authenticated, an encrypted connection is established, and the two systems securely exchange data.

 Note: If you are working with Windows, you need an SSH client, such as Putty, to use SSH.